Sir William Curtius: Diplomat of the Thirty Years' War

 William Curtius worked as secretary and diplomat during the Thirty Years' War, promoting the cause of the Palatinate and the restoration of the fortunes of the heirs of the House of Stuart.
 His work for Queen Elizabeth included introducing her sons Charles Louis and Rupert to the English court, and working with and for English diplomats in the Stuart cause.
-During Parliamentarian government and the interregnum in England, he was Elizabeth's secretary as she applied herself to the task of restoring the prospects of her family.
+During the Parliamentarian government and the interregnum in England, he was Elizabeth's secretary as she applied herself to the task of restoring the prospects of her family.
 He wrote her correspondence in three languages, visited the courts of Europe on her behalf as she tirelessly promoted the restoration of her son Charles Louis to as the Elector Palatine, supported her other sons in their military adventures in the English Civil war and in the Germanies, and secured good marriages and alliances for her daughters.

 While based with the exiled Palatinate and English courts in The Hague, Curtius also became a financier, part of raising the extraordinary loans and cash payments that paid for the armies fighting across Europe.

 In the second part of his life, Curtius took great advantage of the restoration of both the Palatinate and of Charles II of England.
 He married into a network of Dutch and Huguenot merchants and bankers, with strong connections to the French court and to the mayoralty of the city of Frankfurt.
 His administrative roles in the new Palatinate brought him feudal taxation rights there, and manorial residence and governorships in two counties (Amt).
 His support for the Stuarts was rewarded with a Baronetcy of England, a formal role as Britain's ambassador to the Holy Roman Empire, and membership of the Royal Society.

 He remained a loyal and close supporter of Elizabeth until her death.
 One of his last voyages to England was to attend her funeral as one of the chief mourners.

 However, the government of the United Kingdom moved on.
 Elizabeth's return to England and her death there was almost unnoticed by most.
 In the following century, Curtius' involvement in English politics was little known in Germany, and his German role poorly remembered in England.

 A multi-lingual German diplomat based in The Hague, representing royal families and the interests of the Palatinate through decades of civil and inter-state wars, intrigues and religious strife, appears to have been too complicated and possibly too European to be well-remembered in any one country.

 Curtius is better remembered in and around his hometown of Groß-Umstadt, where the Curtius name lives on in street names and the commemorative Curti-peal.